Torchwood (audio drama series): Background

-The original television programme Torchwood (2006–11), an adult-oriented spin-off of the long-running British science fiction drama Doctor Who, ran for four series before entering an indefinite hiatus due to the other commitments of creator and executive producer Russell T Davies.
+The original television programme Torchwood (2006–2011), an adult-oriented spin-off of the long-running British science fiction drama Doctor Who, ran for four series before entering an indefinite hiatus due to the other commitments of creator and executive producer Russell T Davies.

 In January 2015, John Barrowman, who plays series lead Captain Jack Harkness, stated that there were plans for Torchwood to return as several audio plays that could potentially lead into a fifth television series, with Davies and co-executive producer Julie Gardner in discussion of the project.
 Torchwood previously featured in the form of radio plays that aired on BBC Radio 4 between 2008 and 2011.

-In May 2015, Big Finish Productions announced plans to produce Torchwood audio plays after receiving the license to use characters and concepts from the revived era of Doctor Who and its associated spin-offs in future audio productions.
-The company was previously only permitted elements from the show's original series and TV film.
+In May 2015, Big Finish Productions announced plans to produce Torchwood audio plays after receiving the license to use characters and concepts from the revived era of Doctor Who and its associated spin-offs in their productions; the company was previously only permitted elements from the show's original series and TV film.
 The project received the blessing of Davies, who had been working with Gardner and former Big Finish producer Gary Russell to bring Torchwood to Big Finish since 2013.

 The series premiered on 15 September 2015.
-Plays making up the Monthly Range were initially grouped by series: Series 1 (1–6) and Series 2 (7–12) were released monthly up until August 2016, with a third set (13–18) released between March–August 2017, a fourth (19–24) in March–August 2018, a fifth (25–36) in March 2019–February 2020, a sixth (37–48) in April 2020–March 2021, and a seventh (49–60) in April 2021–April 2022.
-An eighth set of plays (61–73) began release in May 2022 and is due to conclude in April 2023, while a ninth set (74–84) is due to release between August 2023 and June 2024.
+Plays making up the Monthly Range were initially grouped by series: Series 1 (1–6) and Series 2 (7–12) were released monthly up until August 2016, with a third set (13–18) released between March–August 2017, a fourth (19–24) in March–August 2018, a fifth (25–36) in March 2019–February 2020, a sixth (37–48) in April 2020–March 2021, a seventh (49–60) in April 2021–April 2022, an eighth (61–73) in May 2022–April 2023, a ninth (74–84) in August 2023–June 2024 and a tenth set (85–96) in July 2024–September 2025.
+A final set (97–100) is due to run between November 2025–May 2026.
 Story-wise, each play centres on one or more members of Torchwood and their associates.

-Additionally, specials featuring ensemble casts are also released.
-The first, The Torchwood Archive, was released in October 2016 to commemorate the tenth anniversary of Torchwoods TV debut, followed by the boxsets Outbreak (2016) and Believe (2018), while another, Torchwood One (2017–), eventually spun out into its own series.
-The sub-series The Story Continues, marketed as a direct continuation of the TV programme, began with the three-part release Aliens Among Us (2017–18) and its follow-up God Among Us (2018–19); a third series titled Among Us is set to release in 2023.
-Moreover, the boxset The Sins of Captain John and the series Torchwood Soho both premiered in 2020.
+Additionally, specials featuring ensemble casts have also been released.
+The first, The Torchwood Archive, was released in October 2016 to commemorate the tenth anniversary of Torchwoods TV debut.
+This was followed by the boxsets Outbreak (2016) and Believe (2018), while another, Torchwood One (2017–2024), spun out into its own sub-series.
+The series The Story Continues, marketed as a direct continuation of the TV programme, began with the three-part release Aliens Among Us in 2017, while the boxset The Sins of Captain John and another series, Torchwood Soho, both premiered in 2020.

+On 6 October 2025, Big Finish announced that the Torchwood Monthly Range would cease after its one-hundredth official release in 2026 while the audio series itself would conclude with a special two-volume release titled Legacy in 2027.